Are you a family member caring for a loved one?

-The Caregiver Fundamentals Program makes no distinctions on the grounds of race, color, gender, age, ancestry, national origin, religion, or disability.
-A portion of the project costs are met by state and federal OAA funds from Areawide Aging Agency and OKDHS Aging Services Division.
+Provided by Sunbeam Family Services through a Title III Older Americans Act Grant from Areawide Aging Agency and community partners.
+The Caregiver Fundamentals Program makes no distinction on the grounds of race, color, gender, age, ancestry, national origin, religion, or disability.
+A portion of the project costs are met by state and federal Older Americans Act funds from Areawide Aging Agency and the Oklahoma Department of Human Services Aging Services Division.
 There are no costs to participants; however, donations are accepted.
-Suggested donation per services: Information Services, $1/activity; Access Assistance, $1/activity; Support Group, $2.50/meeting; Respite, $2.50/visit; School Supplies, $5/family; and Training Seminars, $5/seminar.
+Suggested donation per services: Information Services, $1/activity; Access Assistance, $1/activity; Support Group, $2.50/meeting; Respite, $2.50/visit; School Supplies, $5/family; and Training Seminar, $5/seminar.

 FAQ for Caregiver Fundamentals Respite Care